psmd-iberutaru/OpihiExarata/docs/source/user/command_line.rst

 functionality of OpihiExarata.
 There are two different configuration files.
 Which type of configuration file, and where it is saved are determined by the specification of the optional parameters
-For more information about configuration, see :ref:`user-configuration`.
+For more information about configuration and configuration files, see :ref:`user-configuration`.

 .. _user-command-line-available-actions-help: